top of page

 • Cross crawl while humming

-• Go faster or slower
+• Going faster or slower

-• Use larger or smaller arm swings
+• Using larger or smaller arm swings

-• Make it playful—invent your own version!
+• Making it playful - invent your own version!

 Daily Practice Reminder